-Your mortgage lender will have a requirement to have a valuation carried out on the property you are purchasing to ensure that the property is worth the amount you are looking to borrow from them.
+Your mortgage lender will need you to have a valuation carried out on the property you are purchasing to ensure that the property is worth the amount you are looking to borrow from them.

-Prices for a property survey can vary anywhere from nowhere (for a basic valuation with some lenders) up to several hundred pounds for a more detailed Home Buyers’ Report and even more for a Full Building Survey.
+Prices for a property survey can vary anywhere from nowhere (for a basic valuation with some lenders) up to several hundred pounds for a much more in-depth Home Buyers’ Report, maybe even more than that for a Full Building Survey.

 The key points to cover when asking for a quote are:

-In addition to your Solicitor’s fees and disbursements, you’ll be required to pay this tax which the solicitor collects on completion of the property purchase.
-Full details can be found here: https://www.gov.uk/stamp-duty-land-tax/ – a residential purchase of £180,000, the Stamp Duty would be £1100.
+In addition to the costs and disbursements involved in paying your solicitor, depending on your circumstances, you may also be required to pay this tax which the solicitor collects on completion of the property purchase.